 The results of the study indicated that daily gratitude exercises resulted in higher reported levels of alertness, enthusiasm, determination, optimism, and energy.
 In addition, those in the gratitude group experienced less depression and stress and were more likely to help others, exercised more regularly, and made greater progress toward achieving personal goals.
 A higher level of happiness regardless of outside circumstances.

-The Quran presented the Prophet (peace be upon him) as the supreme in the most beautiful role model for mankind.
-“Indeed, in the messenger of Allah there is a beautiful role model for you” (Al Ahzab: 21).
+The Quran presented the Prophet (peace be upon him) as the supreme, in the most beautiful role model for mankind.
+“You have an excellent role model in the Messenger of Allah” (Ahzab: 21).

 He is an exemplar par excellence in all respects from the purity of his beliefs, the goodness of his behaviour to the beauty of his character.
 He was a splendid role model, we all recognise the need for role models, children imitate their parents, students reflect the manners of their teachers and those who yearn for perfection in character and devotion to the Lord can find no better model than the Prophet of Islam (peace be upon him).

 The Prophet forgives his tormentors

 The intense trials and tribulations of the Prophet’s (peace be upon him) trip to the city of Taif illustrate in abundance the virtues of forgiveness and forbearance, which were the hallmark of his gentle, stoical personality.
 This trip came soon after the death of his beloved wife and constant companion of 25 years Khadija as well as that of his patron uncle Abu Talib who had been an impenetrable bulwark that stood between his nephew and the brutal Quraish.